 You're not alone in the Lone-Star State when it comes to wanting to be one with nature.
 Here are a few of the clothing-optional beaches and resorts to choose from:

 - Hippie Hollow—Set on Lake Travis in Austin, this clothing-optional park is an ideal spot to take in the beauty while taking a dip au naturel.
 There is a paved walking trail as well as hiking trails hugging the cliffs.
 This is the only official nude beach in Texas.

 - Sandpipers Resort—This adult nudist resort shaded by palm trees is in deep-south Texas.
 Many of the guests are actually snowbird residents, but the resort does offer suites—complete with living room and kitchen as well as a king-size bed—and RV hookups for those interested in a short visit.

-- UFO Beach—Named after an emergency evacuation pod that washed ashore, this "unofficial" nudist beach is located on South Padre Island and popular with spring breakers.
-You will need a four-wheel drive to get there because the closest parking lot is 10 to 12 miles away.
+- UFO Beach—Named after an emergency evacuation pod that washed ashore here, this "unofficial" nudist beach is located on South Padre Island and popular with spring breakers.
+You will need a four-wheeler to get there because the closest parking lot is 10 to 12 miles away.